 A rigorous curriculum with individualized attention

-Immaculata Catholic School has a child-centered focus to help each student succeed.
+Immaculata Catholic School has a child-centered focus in order to help each student succeed.
 Our teachers are trained and strongly encouraged to differentiate instruction to each student’s ability, learning style, and interests.
-All students, regardless of ability level, receive the same excellent education developed by the Diocese of Raleigh which fosters the whole child in mind, body, and spirit.
-Enrichment opportunities are available to students through the Advanced and Intellectually Gifted (AIG) program.
-As well, extensive resources for students who need additional support are provided as part of the curriculum.
+All students receive the same excellent education developed by the Diocese of Raleigh which fosters the whole child in mind, body, and spirit.
+Enrichment opportunities are available to students who qualify, and extensive resources for students who need additional support are provided as part of the curriculum.

 Immaculata enjoys the richness of a diverse group of learners.
 We are dedicated to providing resources because we believe every child can and deserves to succeed.
 We review and consider Individual Education Plans (IEP) during the application process.
 Immaculata is also equipped to facilitate testing and initiation of an IEP for current students.
 We provide supplemental resources and replacement curricula as needed.
 Additionally, we maintain community partnerships and leverage our proximity to highly-regarded universities to provide tutoring and occupational, speech, and physical therapy.